California lawmakers pass bill inspired by Brock Turner case

 The Santa Clara County district attorney's office had requested the maximum sentence of six years, based largely on the woman's condition.

 Turner would have served the sentence in a state prison, as opposed to the sentence he is currently serving in the Santa Clara County jail.
-He is scheduled to be released Friday.

 Under current state law, those convicted of certain sex crimes such as rape by force and aggravated sexual assault of a child are ineligible for probation or a suspended sentence and must serve prison time.